 Choose one Christmas card to use for the cover.
 I like to create a small year label with red cardstock on the cover card.

-There are a couple different ways I add Christmas letters to the book.
+There are a couple of different ways I add Christmas letters to the book.
 For single-sided letters, I fold the letter into quarters and glue one quarter to the cardstock so you can open up the letter.

 For the double-sided letters, I glue an envelope to the cardstock, and keep the letter in the envelope.
 I use my own business-sized envelopes, but you can use the original envelopes.
 Let the envelopes dry completely before adding the letters.